Integrating Github.com allows Bridgecrew Cloud to:

 - From Integrations Catalogue, under Code Integrations, select GitHub .

-- Configure your account by choosing a GitHub organization.
+- Under the Configure Account tab, select Authorize.
 A GitHub Settings page will open.

 - Select Authorize Bridgecew.